JustArchiNET/Madness/README.md

 ## Hint

 Instead of adding `using` clause to each file, you can instead decide to do it once in the `csproj` (or appropriate project declaration) file.
-This way you won't need to add `#if NETFRAMEWORK` only for `using JustArchiNET.Madness(...);` clauses.
+This way you won't need to add `#if NETFRAMEWORK` only for `using JustArchiNET.Madness(...)` clauses.

 Example: